Red Sox vs. Athletics Player Props Betting Odds

 Turner Stats

-- Turner brings a six-game streak with at least one hit into this contest.
-During his last 10 outings he is batting .333 with two doubles, two home runs, three walks and nine RBI.
+- Turner enters this game looking to extend his seven-game hit streak.
+In his last 10 games he is hitting .350 with two doubles, two home runs, two walks and 10 RBI.

 Turner Recent Games